ardeay/RAFT/README.md

 # RAFT (Randy's ANSI Flowchart Text)
-A specification for standardizing [ANSI](https://www.ansi.org/) flow charts into simple text for README.md files
+An inline language for writing standardized [ANSI](https://www.ansi.org/) flow charts with simple text.

-I document a lot of software, and flows are always very helpful.
-Creating flows in software can be cumbersome.
-Often flow charts are not made for little things, even though it was be very helpful.
-The goal of this specification is to create a way to produce flows for simple things withing README files.
+## Objectives

+RAFT's goal is to make an easy way to create flows within text based documention without the use of images or visual editors.

 # Symbols